Rudi van Dantzig: Personal life and death

 As a homosexual with an active political sensibility, van Dantzig felt acutely the intolerance of his times, and this became a major theme in his ballets and his writings.
 He shared his life and career with his partner Toer van Schayk, a dancer, set and costume designer, and choreographer with the Dutch National Ballet.

-Van Dantzig died in an Amsterdam hospital from lymphoma and male breast cancer on 19 January 2012.
-He was 78 years old.
+Van Dantzig died in an Amsterdam hospital from lymphoma and male breast cancer on 19 January 2012, aged 78.

 Awards and honors

 Among the awards and honors that van Dantzig received in his lifetime were the following.